python-lsp/python-lsp-ruff/README.md

  - `pylsp.plugins.ruff.select`: List of error codes to enable.
  - `pylsp.plugins.ruff.extendSelect`: Same as select, but append to existing error codes.
  - `pylsp.plugins.ruff.format`: List of error codes to fix during formatting.
 Empty by default, use `["I"]` here to get import sorting as part of formatting.
- - `pylsp.plugins.ruff.unsafeFixes`: boolean that enables/disables fixes that are marked "unsafe" by `ruff`. `false` by default.
+ - `pylsp.plugins.ruff.unsafeFixes`: Boolean that enables/disables fixes that are marked "unsafe" by `ruff`. `false` by default.
+ - `pylsp.plugins.ruff.preview`: Boolean that enables/disables rules & fixes that are marked "preview" by `ruff`. `false` by default.
  - `pylsp.plugins.ruff.severities`: Dictionary of custom severity levels for specific codes, see [below](#custom-severities).
  - `pylsp.plugins.ruff.targetVersion`: The minimum Python version to target.